A Saturday Ride with Friends, Wine and Sunshine

 On a final note, please drink responsibly.
 Should you need it, you can always call a taxi at 1 250 428 - 5545.

 What To Pack

 - Water bottle (the rental bicycles come with handy a water cage)

 - Layers (you might want to sit on the patio at one of the wineries, weather changes quickly).

 Other options in the valley for wine, cider or distilleries:

 William Tell Family Estate makes fruit vinegars, spreads, sparkling rose and ciders.
 While they do not have a tasting room yet, you can find them at the Creston Valley Farmers' Market every Saturday or their products at several stores in the area.

 Wynnwood Winery (5566 BC-3A, Wynndel, BC) - Situated on the rocky slopes of the valley overlooking Duck Lake and Kootenay Lake to the north, Creston's other established winery offers a variety of varieties, which can be found at liquor stores, local resaturants, and at the farmers' market.
 Or stop by on your way the Kootenay Ferry and do an entertaining wine tasting with the always gregarious owner-operator, Dave Basaraba!

-Wynndel Craft Disitilleries (1331 Channel Road, Wynndel BC) - Located on the Creston flats near Duck Lake, the distillery has a tasting room where you can sample their delicious collection of brandies, gins, liqeuors, schapps, and vodkas made from local fruits and produce.
+Wynndel Craft Distilleries (1331 Channel Road, Wynndel BC) - Located on the Creston flats near Duck Lake, the distillery has a tasting room where you can sample their delicious collection of brandies, gins, liquors, schapps, and vodkas made from local fruits and produce.
 Drop by their on-site tasting room or book a tour in advance.